JonForest/trakity-client/README.md

   - n - focus in the minimal edit
   - s - save an edited task
   - c - cancel an edit
+* Think about using local storage to handle saving midway through an edit so data is not lost if navigated or refreshed
 * Changing the date on a task should have it animate to it's new home
 * Do we want Tags in this version?
+* Remove `class="list-reset"` from <ul> when tailwind updates
 x.
 Consider refactoring out 'minimalEdit'
 x.
 Controls for each task are not keyboard accessible.